ryanoberlin/Homework/Project/Project 20FEB18.md

 Utilize Microsoft's CNTK and historical trial data to generate a machine learning algorithm that predicts jury verdicts.
 Incorporate the ability to select multiple models, Bayesian, Genetic, and Machine learned algorithms.

+## Financial Transaction settlement system built on Azure framework for internet storefronts
+Purpose: decrease time from customer order to shipment preperation.
+Develop an ethereum based financial transaction system that allows small businesses to quickly and securely settle transaction on blockchain.
+Blockchain confirmation is delivered in multiple locations.